niklasbuschmann/contrast/usergroup.md

 Presenter: Ved Sharma, BIRC, The Rockefeller University
 Location/Time: 506 Greenberg Building (CRC), 2-3 pm

+Following topics were discussed:
-In this meeting, I discussed user data and demonstrated the limits of classical segmentation techniques and suitability of deep learning method, such as Cellpose for chanllenging problems.
-But most of the time, processing raw images with classical filters (gaussian etc.) before feeding them into deep learning processing procudes better restults, than using the raw images in deep learning.
+- discussed phase contrast microspoy images from one of our users and demonstrated the limits of classical segmentation techniques and suitability of deep learning method, such as [Cellpose](https://www.cellpose.org/), for chanllenging segmentation problems.
+- showed how sometimes processing raw images with classical filters (gaussian etc.) before feeding them into deep learning processing procudes better restults, than using the raw images in deep learning.

-Also discussed how to train a custom model in Cellpose using user data, if the built-in models do not produce accurate results.
+- discussed how to train a custom model in Cellpose using user data, if the built-in models do not produce accurate results.
+- demonstrated the use to Cellpose on another user's fluorescence microcopy images, where cells were clustering together.
+- demonstrated how to do 3D segmentation in Cellpose and then export the label image into Imaris for vidualization and further analysis (e.g. cell/nuclei counting)